 Prior to any interview, solidify how your existing work experiences continues to deliver value: imagine it as the foundation of the patience, cool-headedness, and people skills you’ll need as a coder.
 Search out internships or volunteer opportunities that build upon your existing technical skills, and use these as a reflection of your talents and intention.

-Passion projects help employers get a unique look at each applicant, and indicate the creativity with which you approach coding.
+Leveraging your background and passion allows you to bring your past experience and skills into a new career.
+Passion projects help hiring managers better understand the value you bring, and indicate the creativity with which you can approach coding.
 They also offer something that a diploma or cover letter can’t.

 More and more businesses are starting to look past college education and assess candidates based on skill, not degree.
 In response to a weak correlation between success at university and success later in life, Ernst & Young, Penguin Random House, and others have announced the removal of degree criteria from their job applications.
 The companies have placed greater emphasis of the potential, creativity, and specialization of each applicant.